How to Create a Startup Growth Strategy That’s Built for Sustained Success

 • Make sure that your messaging works for your target audience and clearly lets people know what it is you are selling.

-• Make it easy for people who are interested in buying your service or product to actually obtain it with as much ease and in as few steps as possible.
+• Make it easy for people interested in buying your service or product to obtain it with as much ease and in as few steps as possible.

-Your business needs to be sure that it has the ability to successfully turn prospects into customers in order to make sure you are implementing the next step of your startup growth strategy properly – deciding what key performance indicators (KPIs) to measure.
+Your business needs to be able to successfully turn prospects into customers to ensure that you are implementing the next step of your startup growth strategy properly—deciding what key performance indicators (KPIs) to measure.

 Define Your Key Performance Indicators